How much do I feed my dog on a raw diet?

 What about bacteria & salmonella?

-But remember to wash your hands, bowls, utensils & surface area thoroughly after use.
+Remember to wash your hands, bowls, utensils & surface area thoroughly after use.
 Just like you would when cooking raw chicken for yourself.

 Will raw help with my pet’s allergies?